chaosct/ofxPython/README.md

 This addon allows you to embed a Python interpreter into an openFrameworks application, and offers Python bindings to many OF functions, so you can draw from Python code.

-This addon borrows ideas from [pyof](https://github.com/johnglover/pyof), which I was unable to replicate in Linux.
+This addon uses the [common swig bindings for OF](https://github.com/danomatika/swig-openframeworks).

 License
 -------